commschamp/comms_champion/README.md

 use [QT5](http://www.qt.io/) framework for GUI interfaces as well as loading and managing plug-ins.

 The current list of available applications is below.
-Please refere to the [wiki page](https://github.com/arobenko/comms_champion/wiki/How-to-Use-CommsChampion-Tools) for tutorial on how to use them.
+Please refer to the [wiki page](https://github.com/arobenko/comms_champion/wiki/How-to-Use-CommsChampion-Tools) for tutorial on how to use them.